pierce403/glidr/README.md

 # glidr
-framework for project planning and org tracking
+framework for project planning and org management